-The blackcurrant bush (Ribes nigrum) is cultivated for its tangy black berries, particularly enjoyed in salads, paired with meats, or in sweet preparations like cakes, tarts, jams, and sorbets.
+The blackcurrant (Ribes nigrum) is cultivated for its tangy black berries, particularly enjoyed in salads, paired with meats, or in sweet versions for cakes, tarts, jams, and sorbets.

 But its highly aromatic leaves also boast numerous benefits.
 While they are used to flavour wines and liqueurs, their virtues are also prized in European herbal medicine for relieving joint-related ailments.

-So how do you harvest, store, and consume blackcurrant leaves?
+So how to pick, store, and consume blackcurrant leaves?
 Here are our tips for successful harvesting, drying, and enjoying all the benefits of blackcurrant leaves in herbal tea.

 Harvesting Blackcurrant Leaves for Drying